KieniL/vault/README.md

 curl -H 'X-Vault-Token: TOKEN' -X GET http://vault.local.at:8200/v1/bst/kv1/secret

+You can also use Authorization:Bearer TOKEN instead of X-VAULT_TOKEN: TOKEN

 ---
 **WARNING**
 This can only be done on version 1 kv's if you try to access a version 2 kv to need to add data to the url like so: